Healthcare Management Technology

 Questions?
 Email us at clermont.advising@uc.edu or call 513-558-8317 to schedule an appointment.

-UC Clermont students have access to free tutoring and academic support services through Learning Commons.
-The Learning Commons provides centralized academic support for all University of Cincinnati students by bringing together faculty, best-practices in teaching and learning, and hundreds of outstanding peer educators to create flexible academic success programming.
-Free services available to UC Clermont students include academic coaching, group review sessions, success skills workshops, and tutoring in writing, math, science and more.
-Services are available on-campus or virtually.
-Visit the Learning Commons webpage for more information or schedule an appointment online.
+UC Clermont students have access to free tutoring and academic support services through the Learning Commons.
+The Learning Commons provides centralized academic support for all University of Cincinnati students by bringing together faculty, best practices in teaching and learning, and hundreds of outstanding peer educators to create flexible academic success programming.
+Free services available to UC Clermont students include group review sessions, success skills workshops, and tutoring in writing, math, science, and more.
+Services are available on campus or virtually.
+Visit the Learning Commons webpage for more information or schedule an appointment.

 Academic Writing Center (AWC) – The Academic Writing Center (AWC) offers tutoring for all stages of the writing process, from brainstorming to incorporating research.
 The AWC is not course-specific and can help with discipline-specific documents, as well as non-course-based writing.
-Schedule a one-on-one appointment with a trained writing tutor or submit a paper online for feedback within 48 hours.
+To make an appointment, click here or stop by the Front Desk on the first floor of the Fred Marcotte Library.

 Group Review Sessions (GRS) – Group Review Sessions (GRS) are small study groups, led by a peer leader, that meet to review content that is covered in course-supported lectures each week.
 Find the list of supported courses on the Learning Commons website.

-Peer Tutoring – Peer tutoring sessions are one-on-one with a subject-specific tutor to answer questions and help you master content in more than 200 undergraduate courses, including subjects such as math, science, languages and business.
-Schedule appointments up to 7 days in advance for one-hour, 90-minute or two-hour session.
+Peer Tutoring – Peer tutoring sessions are one-on-one with a subject-specific tutor to answer questions and help you master content in more than 200 undergraduate courses, including subjects such as math, science, languages, and business.
+Schedule appointments up to 7 days in advance for one-hour, 90-minute,e or two-hour sessions.
+If you notice your desired course is not offered, please let us know.

 Canvas Navigator Workshop – Designed to help students who are new to college and need help navigating their coursework online.
 The workshop shows students how to access their course materials, publisher homework, quizzes, textbooks, academic services like tutoring, and more.
-Students who attend this workshop can expect to gain clarity on what they need to do on a weekly basis to stay on track with their course work throughout the semester, which helps students stay motivated leading to greater confidence and success in their courses.
+Students who attend this workshop can expect to gain clarity on what they need to do on a weekly basis to stay on track with their coursework throughout the semester, which helps students stay motivated, leading to greater confidence and success in their courses.
+Visit

 Math Placement Test Workshop – Offered to prospective and current UC students who want to brush up on their math skills before taking the Math Placement Test.
-The free synchronous online workshop is led by a UC Clermont professional tutor.
+A UC Clermont professional tutor leads the free synchronous online workshop.
 The three-week workshop series is offered monthly except in January.
 It is recommended that students sign up for all three weeks to get the maximum benefit from these workshops.

-Math for Science Students Workshop – Designed for students enrolled in entry-level biology and chemistry courses, these workshops cover foundational math concepts that students need to success in their science courses.
-The synchronous online workshops are led by a UC Clermont tutor.
-The workshop repeats each week starting the week before classes begin and continuing through week 3 of the semester.
+Math for Science Students Workshop – Designed for students enrolled in entry-level biology and chemistry courses, these workshops cover foundational math concepts that students need to succeed in their science courses.
+A UC Clermont tutor leads the synchronous online workshops.
+The workshop repeats each week, starting the week before classes begin and continuing through week 3 of the semester.

 In order to graduate from UC Clermont, a student must:

-• Complete all required course work and program requirements.
+- Complete all required course work and program requirements.

-• Obtain at least a 2.0 university grade point average.
+- Obtain at least a 2.0 university grade point average.

-• Be in good academic standing; that is, not on academic or disciplinary probation or suspension.
+- Be in good academic standing; that is, not on academic or disciplinary probation or suspension.

-• Meet the college's residency requirement of 20 semester credit hours.
+- Meet the college's residency requirement of 20 semester credit hours.

-• File formal application for the degree by the posted semester of graduation deadline.
+- File formal application for the degree by the posted semester of graduation deadline.

 We accept transfer applications all year long, and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.